dvershinin/fds/docs/firewalld.md

 This issue is very severe and occurs when you attempt to block overlapping networks.
 It causes the server to appear down and its network connectivity will appear down.

-To fix this, run the following to reset FirewallD completely:
+To fix this once it happened, run the following to reset FirewallD completely:

 ```bash
 sudo systemctl stop firewalld